About the GHPP

 2017

-- Germany continues to emphasise international health policy during its G20 presidency.
+- Germany continues to emphasise international health policy during its G20 Presidency.

 - The German Bundestag anchors the international orientation of the RKI – the largest recipient of funding from the GHPP – in the Infection Protection Act (IfSG).